 The main dining room and living room offer comfortable sofas and rugs on the floor.
 Meals are delivered here by lanterns and candlelight as there is no electricity in the camp.

 6. Bateleur Camp, Masai Mara National Reserve

 Bateleur Camp is located just outside the Olololo gate to the park, in a Maasai concession area.
 This small, luxury camp is hidden within dense vegetation connected by windy paths between tall trees that house blue monkeys.
 The plains by the camp attract warthog, zebra, and wildebeest.

-This camp is split into two camps, Bateleur North and Bateleur South, each with its own lounge and dining areas and an electric fence that runs around the boundary of the whole camp.
-A shady pool area joins the two camps, which is perfect for cooling off.
+This camp is split into two camps, Bateleur North and Bateleur South, each with a private lounge and dining areas and an electric fence that runs around the boundary of the whole camp.
+A shady pool area joins the two camps, perfect for cooling off.

 Each tent is raised with a wooden deck and has a four-poster bed and a large en-suite bathroom.
 The lounges have leather sofas, rugs, and an open fireplace.
 The glamorous atmosphere is perfected with evening drinks around the campfire.

 While at the camp, you must take advantage of the morning and afternoon 4WD game drives, nature walks, and night drives.